srivi15/Books-recommendation-system/README.md

 # Recommender systems:
 Recommender systems are those that are built using machine learning and NLP techniques which are used to identify user's interest and predict similar products that seeks users interest.
-There are two approaches in making recommender systems: **[collaborative filtering]**(https://en.wikipedia.org/wiki/Recommender_system) and **[content-based filtering]**(https://en.wikipedia.org/wiki/Recommender_system).
+There are two approaches in making recommender systems: [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system) and [content-based filtering](https://en.wikipedia.org/wiki/Recommender_system).

 # Natural Language Processing: